zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 - generates string resource AMD modules from the extension's resx files.
 - sets up require config for string resource AMD modules from resx files

-To generate this script and all other dependencies it requires to be able to successfully run tests, msportalfx-ut provides a gulpfile that automates the generation of FxScriptDependencies.js and is executed via the `prereq` script below.
+To generate this script and all other dependencies required to successfully run tests, msportalfx-ut provides a gulpfile that automates the generation of FxScriptDependencies.js and is executed in the following  `prereq` script.

-<a name="unit-test-framework-creating-a-project-from-scratch-with-visual-studio-code-to-generate-fxscriptdependencies-js-add-package-json"></a>
+<a name="unit-test-framework-creating-a-project-from-scratch-to-generate-fxscriptdependencies-js-add-package-json"></a>
 #### Add ./package.json

 ```json